caseygrun/phage-seq/README.md

 - `alpaca-library` contains a Snakebake-based workflow for processing data where the entire input library was sequenced using longer reads in order to characterize its diversity.
 - `other-figures` contains raw data and code used to generate other figures in the paper that do not rely on sequencing data (e.g. ELISAs and phagemid titers).

+The [`nbseq`](https://github.com/caseygrun/nbseq) library is a close companion to this repository.

 ## Installation and usage

-1. Clone this entire repository
+1. Clone this entire repository:

 	[Clone](https://help.github.com/en/articles/cloning-a-repository) this repository to your local system or cluster, into the place where you want to perform the data analysis: